LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 gets filled with data passed in from another file, and it allows us to modify the content on the page without revising the HTML.

-``app.component.html`` serves as the main template for your webpage.
+``app.component.html`` serves as the main template for your web page.
 This file will usually NOT hold a lot of HTML code.
 Instead, it will contain many placeholders for content defined elsewhere in the project.